kuanrcl/mysql-migration/lab6/README.md

     AND booking.price > 400.00
 GROUP BY firstname , lastname;
 ```
-Record the response time for comparison.
+This query will now take less than 4s to exeute, record the response time for comparison.

 ## It works